 GREGORY From a View to a Kill TCS ’From a view to a kill: drones and late modern war’ [original in Theory, culture and society 28 (2011) 188-215]

-The published version of ‘The everywhere war’ – the article not the book – has been re-published in a collated ‘virtual issue’ and is open access (for a limited period) here.
+The published version of ‘The everywhere war‘ has been re-published in a collated ‘virtual issue’ and is open access (for a limited period) here.

 I brought some of these arguments together in a preliminary way for a conference on “Orientalism and War”, held at the University of Oxford in 2010; here is both the (longer) conference version, ‘Dis/Ordering the Orient: scopic regimes and modern war’, and the version that will appear in Orientalism and War, edited by Tarak Barkawi and Keith Stanski (London: Hurst; Ithaca; Cornell University Press, 2012):